-Stick around here for a few minutes, and you’ll probably pick up on the fact that I dropped almost 20 pounds last year.
-Yeah, that’s right, you goal-oriented hotshots.
+If you stick around for a few more minutes, you’ll undoubtedly see that I lost over 20 pounds over the course of the last year.
+Yes, you achievement-oriented high-flyers are absolutely correct.
 I didn’t quite make it.
 Why?

 I was smart enough to quit.

 In February of the previous year, I embarked on an expedition to do more than simply think about fitness, and to tell you the truth, I did not have a weight target in mind when I began this journey.
 My mentality and the norms around weight reduction in the United States led me to the conclusion that I did not want the achievement of my objective to be dependent on a certain number shown on a scale or a garment tag.
 Simply put, I wanted to feel better in the body that I was in.

 I will freely confess that I was completely clueless about how much weight I “ought” to shed.
 I was aware that my rear end was too large and that the muffin top on my stomach was becoming more apparent, but I had no idea what it would take to reduce the size of any of those areas.

 I was also concerned that I wouldn’t succeed.
 What if I worked very hard and tried several things, but the weight just wouldn’t come off, as was the case with some of the ladies I spoke to?
 What if my body just was not capable of unloading the surplus cargo, regardless of the number of hands who were on deck?
 What if, when I was over 40 years old, my body made the decision to be this?